-Both of these tires have enhanced off-road abilities combined with a reliable traction on paved tracks.
+Both tires have enhanced off-road abilities combined with a reliable traction on streets.
 Their rugged patterns not only give them aggressive looks, but also account for their lasting performance in tough terrains.

 The famous BF Goodrich KO2 like its predecessor is an all-terrain tire with great durability and enhanced on-road comfort, thanks to their streamlined design and specialized rubber composition.

 On the other side, the Ridge Grappler from the Nitto Family of tires, is hybrid terrain and offers great grip on rocks and mud.
 Due to its supreme biting abilities, it provides enhanced off road performance.